lzl199704/MRAnnotator/README.md

 pip install -e .
 ```
 # Usage
 To prepare your data for segmentation, input image data (NIfTI format) should be placed in **LAS** orientation, to enable MRANnotator to determine the laterality of the image volume.
 The **confirm_LAS.py** script will check the orientation of the nifti volume, and conduct RAS-LAS transformation if needed.
+After confirming the image data in the correct orientation, datasets are stored in the `nnUNet_raw` folder like this:

+    Dataset001_Abdomen/
+    ├── dataset.json
+    ├── imagesTs
+    └── labelsTs # if have ground truth testing labels

+For the setup of MRAnnotator, please follow the same instruction as the nnU-Net

  how to setup location for model weights and datasets

 MRAnnotator contains model weights specifically for Abdomen (Dataset001), Shoulder/Knee (Dataset002), Pelvis/Prostate (Dataset003), and Spine (Dataset004) anatomic regions.
 ```